nicofirst1/CorpusCompass/README.md

 Well, despair no more, this is the tool for you!

 TranscriptionTagger is a tool for converting between different formats of transcriptions.
-It is designed to be used with the [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) annotation tool, but can be used with any other tool that uses a similar format.
+It is designed to be used with [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) and [Praat](https://www.fon.hum.uva.nl/praat/) annotation tools, but can be used with any other tool that uses a similar format.

 ![example image](example.png)